OrganisedAFID/our-project-name/index.md

 OUr interaction on social media is visualized in the graphs (updated 18/04/2021 14:18)
 ![image](https://user-images.githubusercontent.com/44497996/115147018-fa2ccd00-a050-11eb-821e-05f71197e53e.png)

+## Game development and requirements
+When starting developmment of this project the following requirements were identified:
+- **M**ust have:
+	- Play specified frequency
+	- Detect what not has been played by the user
+	- Identify user's note as correct/incorrect
+	- realtime audio processing
+	- realtime responsiveness
+- **S**hould have:
+	- Game interface responding to correct/incorrect note
+	- customized graphics for different scenes
+- **C**ould have:
+	- user feedback saying if note was too high/low
+	- text displaying number of correct/incorrect notes
+- **W**ould like to have:
+	- Training mode where the sound is played while the name of the note is displayed to get users to associate the note with the sound
+	- expand range of notes /scales
 ## Future Work

 With the basic functionality in place, there is definetly scope to expand the game.
 Ideas were thinking of include: